Characterizing Truthful Multi-Armed Bandit Mechanisms: Definitions and preliminaries

 A \emph{mechanism} is a pair $(\A,\mathcal{P})$, where $\A$ is allocation rule and $\mathcal{P}$ is the payment rule.
-An \emph{allocation rule} is represented by a function $\A$ that maps bid profile $b$, realization $\rho$ and a round $t$ to the agent $i$ that is chosen (receives an \emph{impression}) in this round: $\A(b;\rho;t) = i$.
+An \emph{allocation rule} is represented by a function $\A$ that maps bid profile $b$, \realization $\rho$ and a round $t$ to the agent $i$ that is chosen (receives an \emph{impression}) in this round: $\A(b;\rho;t) = i$.
 We also denote $\A_i(b;\rho;t)=\indicator_{\{\A(b;\rho;t) = i\}}$.
 The allocation is \emph{online} in the sense that at each round it can only depend on clicks observed prior to that round.
-Moreover, it does not know the realization in advance; in every round it only observes the realization for the agent that is shown in that round.
-A \emph{payment rule} is a tuple $\mathcal{P}=(\mathcal{P}_1 \LDOTS \mathcal{P}_k)$, where $\mathcal{P}_i(b;\rho)\in \mathbb{R}$ denotes the payment charged to agent $i$ when the bids are $b$ and the realization is $\rho$. \footnote{We allow the mechanism to determine the payments at the end of the $T$ rounds, and not after every round.
-This makes that task of designing a truthful mechanism {\em easier} and thus strengthen our necessary condition for truthfulness (the condition used to derive the lower bounds on regret.)} Again, the payment can only depends on observed clicks.
-A mechanism is called \emph{normalized} if for any agent $i$, bids $b$ and realization $\rho$ it holds that $\mathcal{P}_i(b;\rho)$ is non-negative and at most $b_i$ times the number of clicks agent $i$ got.
+Moreover, it does not know the \realization in advance; in every round it only observes the \realization for the agent that is shown in that round.
+A \emph{payment rule} is a tuple $\mathcal{P}=(\mathcal{P}_1 \LDOTS \mathcal{P}_k)$, where $\mathcal{P}_i(b;\rho)\in \mathbb{R}$ denotes the payment charged to agent $i$ when the bids are $b$ and the \realization is $\rho$. \footnote{We allow the mechanism to determine the payments at the end of the $T$ rounds, and not after every round.
+This makes that task of designing a truthful mechanism {\em easier} and thus strengthen our necessary condition for truthfulness (the condition used to derive the lower bounds on regret.)} Again, the payment can only depend on observed clicks.

+A mechanism is called \emph{normalized} if for any agent $i$, bids $b_{-i}$ of the other agents, and \realization $\rho$ it holds that $ \calP_i(b_i,b_{-i};\, \rho) \to 0$ as $b_i\to 0$.
+For any single-parameter, truthful mechanism, this limit exists and is independent of $b_i$~\cite{Myerson,ArcherTardos}; further, this limit is always $0$, for a given agent $i$, if and only if the payment per click is between $0$ and $b_i$.